 Overall, while Apple's recent market cap decrease is concerning, it is important to consider the broader industry trends and potential future outlook of the company.
 Investors should stay informed about any updates or changes in Apple's performance and the industry as a whole to make informed investment decisions.

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where AAPL advanced for three days, in of 337 cases, the price rose further within the following month.
+Moving higher for three straight days is viewed as a bullish sign.
+Keep an eye on this stock for future growth.
+Considering data from situations where AAPL advanced for three days, in of 334 cases, the price rose further within the following month.
 The odds of a continued upward trend are .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where AAPL declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .